andresnecochea/crosstable/README.md

 * A more flexible way to format cells

 # Installation
-In order to install the package from github, you most be sure to have installed devtols:
+In order to install the package from github, you must be sure to have installed devtols:
 ```
 library(devtools)
 install_github("andresnecochea/crosstable", ref="main")